aGIToz/Learning-Label-Initialization/README.md

 - torchdiffeq==0.2.2

 ## Tasks
-- [x] Add code for harmonic extension with learned front, with and without weights.
+- [x] Add the scripts for the harmonic extension with learned front and weights.
-- [x] Write proper instruction to reproduce the above item.
+- [x] Write proper instruction to run the above item.
-- [ ] Add code and instructions for including the val data after training [in progress].
+- [x] Add the scripts for the PDE with learned front and including the validation labels after the training.
+- [x] Write proper instrcution to run the above item.
+- [ ] Put an extended version of the paper on arxiv.